jlbelanger/galleri/README.md

 yarn install
 ```

-Then, to re-compile the `public/*.min.css` file whenever there are changes in `scss/*.scss`, run the following command:
+Then, to re-compile the `public/*.min.css` file whenever changes are made to the `scss/*.scss` files, run the following command:

 ``` bash
 yarn watch
 ```

-Alternately, to re-compile the `public/*.min.css` file without watching for changes, run:
+Alternately, to re-compile the `public/*.min.css` file once, without watching for changes, run:

 ``` bash
 yarn build
 ```

 ## Development

+If you want to make changes to the base robroy package (rather than just changing configuration settings):

 ### Requirements